← Back to 史記

 使 西

-Zhang Yi arrived at Qin.
-He pretended to be drunk and fell from his chariot.
-He claimed illness and did not come out for three months.
-The land was not obtainable.
+Zhang Yi arrived in Qin, pretended to be drunk, and fell from his chariot.
+He claimed illness and did not appear for three months, so the land could not be obtained.
 The Chu king said: 'Does Yi still consider my cutting off Qi to be insufficient?'
 He then sent the brave warrior Song Yi north to insult the Qi king.
 The Qi king was greatly angered.
 He broke the Chu tally and allied with Qin.
 Qin and Qi allied.
 Zhang Yi then rose at court and told the Chu general, saying: 'Why do you not accept the land?
 From such-and-such to such-and-such, the breadth and length are six li.'
 The Chu general said: 'What the minister received in command was six hundred li.
 I have not heard of six li.'
 He immediately returned with this and reported to King Huai.
-King Huai was greatly angered.
-He raised troops and was about to attack Qin.
+King Huai was furious.
+He raised troops and prepared to attack Qin.
 Chen Zhen again said: 'Attacking Qin is not a plan.
 It would be better to bribe it with one famous city and attack the state of Qi together with it.
 This way we lose to Qin but take compensation from Qi.
 Our state can still be preserved.
 Now the king has already cut off from Qi but demands to be deceived by Qin.
 This makes us unite the Qin and Qi alliance and bring the world's troops.
 The state will certainly be greatly harmed.'
-The Chu king did not listen.
-He then cut off peace with Qin and mobilized troops to attack Qin to the west.
+The King of Chu did not listen.
+He then broke off peace with Qin and mobilized troops to attack Qin in the west.
 Qin also mobilized troops and attacked it.

 78